Popular flowers in France + their French flower names & meanings

 the national flower on the fleur de lis is an Iris, not a lily as the name suggests

-There is always a bit of confusion about the fleur de lys because it literally means “lily flower,” not iris.
-You can read more about France’s national flower here.
-The mysterious French fleur-de-lys: It’s not what you think it is
+There is always a bit of confusion about the fleur de lys because, literally translated, it means “lily flower” not Iris.

 White Lily: (Madonna Lily)

-French flower name: Le Lys pronounced /lease/
+French flower name: Lys /lease/

 Meaning: Purity, nobility, virginity, chaste love